Drup/drup.github.io/_posts/2015-04-09-intro_mirage.md

 You see, in ocsigen, all the user code is dynlinked by the server.
 This is done for two reasons:

-- Bypass configuration for ocsipersist and all the code that uses it, which is almost all eliom, in particular the service library.
+- Bypass configuration for ocsipersist[^2] and all the code that uses it, which is almost all eliom, in particular the service[^3] library.
 Ocsipersist can be implemented with sqlite and dbm, and functorizing the 44k lines of eliom was deemed inconvenient at the time.
 Mirage people seemed to have been less shy about it.
-- Delay and control side effect evaluation, which is very important for services and javascript code.
+- Delay and control side effect evaluation, which is very important for services and JavaScript code.
 This could be equally done with functors.

 It is possible to statically link ocsigen applications by ... functorizing everything (sic).
 In the current state, it's possible, if slightly messy.

-It seem to me that mirage's solution, using the `Mirage` module and the little dsl is more flexible and offer better control.
+It seem to me that mirage's solution, using the `Mirage` module and the little DSL is more flexible and offer better control.
 The question is : how heavy (and annoying) the usage of functor is.
-In the little examples I saw, it was still manageable, but everything is manageable in a 50-line program (ok, [there](https://en.wikipedia.org/wiki/Befunge) [are](https://en.wikipedia.org/wiki/Shakespeare_%28programming_language%29) [exceptions](https://en.wikipedia.org/wiki/Esoteric_programming_language#Piet)).
+In the little examples I saw, it was still manageable, but everything is manageable in a 50-line program (Ok, [there](https://en.wikipedia.org/wiki/Befunge) [are](https://en.wikipedia.org/wiki/Shakespeare_%28programming_language%29) [exceptions](https://en.wikipedia.org/wiki/Esoteric_programming_language#Piet)).
 In the case of big ocsigen applications, I'm pretty convinced than most of the code could be out of functors (only services and database access would be inside functors).
 Making FRP works in this context seems tricky, but it might actually help in the end, by decoupling the various parts enough to be functorized independently.

 I also wonder how much the [big-functor](http://www.ocamlpro.com/blog/2011/08/10/ocaml-pack-functors.html) proposal by ocamlpro would help for this.